 Planning a playground can be fun, but the task of choosing the right play equipment for your organization can also be a bit intimidating.
 Here are 5 helpful steps we've designed to help make the process a little easier.
-Please call our office at 1-800-221-8869 at any time for assistance in making your playground purchase a successful one.
+Please call our office at 1-800-221-8869 for assistance in making your playground purchase a successful one.
 Good luck!

 Step #1: Assess Your Needs

 In this step your goal is to find out what you are trying to accomplish with your playground.
 You should ask your organization the following questions:

 • What is our budget?
 Will we be buying all at once, or purchasing in phases?

 • How many children and what ages are we trying to accommodate?